aloklearning/react-spaceship-finder/README.md

 ```

 - It will first install the **depenedencies** of the project and then runs the app in the **development** mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### Instructions

-- A very well versed illustrations has been provided to best help out the users to understand how the app looks and works like.
-Please click [here](https://github.com/aloklearning/react-spaceship-finder/blob/main/src/assets/github_resources/MrLittleZSearchingApp_Alok_Kumar_2023-02-08.pdf).

 ## Improvements